correia55/PollMeBot/README.md

 if the author of the command is the author of the poll, then edits the poll.
 All parameters work in the same way as in Create Poll, however if the number of options is different from the one in the poll, the new options are ignored.

+#### Example
-#### Example: !poll_edit -n party2night "Party tonight on the alley at 9PM?"
+!poll_edit -n party2night "Party tonight on the alley at 9PM?"
 Yes No "Maybe if chicks"

 ### Remove Poll